S Prakash Tiwari

 S Prakash Tiwari is an Indian biotechnologist, geneticist, agriculturalist and a former Deputy Director General of the Indian Council of Agricultural Research (ICAR).
 He was Vice-Chancellor of Swami Keshwanand Rajasthan Agricultural University, Bikaner, and Director of National Academy of Agricultural Research Management (NAARM), Hyderabad.
 He is also a former director of National Research Centre on Soybean, Indore.

 Early life and education

-Dr. Tiwari, was born in Jabalpur and obtained his PhD in genetics from Indian Agriculture Research Institute and further completed postdoc from National Institute of Agricultural Botany, Cambridge, UK.
+Tiwari was born in Jabalpur and obtained his PhD in genetics from Indian Agriculture Research Institute and further completed postdoc from National Institute of Agricultural Botany, Cambridge, UK.

 Career

-S Prakash Tiwari created a rapid method for plant anatomy using fluorescence microscopy in 1986.
-He is known for this work on Soybean and identifying characteristic of Pod Anatomy associated with resistance to Pod-Shattering in Soybean.
+Tiwari created a rapid method for plant anatomy using fluorescence microscopy in 1986.
+He is known for this work on soybean and identifying characteristic of pod anatomy associated with resistance to pod-shattering in soybean.

-In 2005, Dr. Tiwari served as member of Exim Committee.
+In 2005, Tiwari served as member of Exim Committee.